FAQ

 Every numerical finding is validated against the source documents before a report is delivered — we don't estimate.
 Our inversion detection flags what should appear but doesn't: missing reserve studies, gaps in minutes, absent insurance.
 If we miss something material, we want to know.
 Contact us — we take it seriously and use feedback to improve.
 The report is a due-diligence tool; use it alongside your lawyer and professional advisors.

-How accurate is an AI-generated report?
+How accurate is an AI-generated review?

 Pellucis is not a chatbot summary.
-Every assessment, flag, and score is validated against the source data before a report is delivered.
+Every assessment, flag, and score is validated against the source data before a review is delivered.
 Every numerical finding — reserve adequacy, operating ratios, arrears rates — is calculated from the documents, not estimated.
 The narrative is written by AI.
 The numbers are not.

 Can you catch fraud or creative accounting?